Key members of OPEC+ alliance are putting off production increases amid slack crude prices

 The Saudis need oil revenue to carry out Crown Prince Mohammed Bin Salman's ambitious plans to diversify his country's economy, including the development of Neom, a $500 billion futuristic city in the desert.
 For Russia, oil export revenues are a key pillar of state finances and funding for the war against Ukraine.
 Holding back production risks losing market share.
 Yet increasing production and sales could lower prices in a global economy that analysts say is already well supplied with oil.

-U.S. oil has been stuck around $70 per barrel and traded at $68.92 on Thursday ahead of the meeting, down from $80 in August.
-International benchmark Brent crude traded at $72.66 per barrel, down from around $80 in July.
+U.S. oil has been stuck around $70 per barrel for weeks and traded little changed at $68.75 on Thursday after the announcement, down from $80 in August.
+International benchmark Brent crude traded at $72.57 per barrel, down from around $80 in July.

 One result of those slack prices is that U.S. average pump prices for gasoline fell to $3.03 a gallon this week, the lowest since May, 2021 and well down from their record peak of $5.02 from June, 2022, according to motoring club AAA.